 On the other hand, the Growth plan starts from $25/month and is customizable according to your needs and preferences.
+The price may increase based on the number of your monthly tracked users.
 Similarly, the Enterprise plan is also tailor-made specific to your business.

 Therefore, you need to contact a sales representative to learn more about the plan and price.

-Like Mixpanel, Amplitude also offers three different price plans for its behavioral analytics platform: Starter, Growth, and Enterprise.
+Like Mixpanel, Amplitude also offers three different price plans for its behavioural analytics platform: Starter, Growth, and Enterprise.

-The plans are not tied to a specific variable; therefore, the prices vary according to differences in types of reports and features.
+The plans are not tied to a specific variable like monthly tracked users; therefore, the prices vary according to differences in types of reports and features.

 While the Starter plan is free, you need to contact a sales representative to learn more about the costs of the Growth and Enterprise plans.